StormDancerz/Parallel-Assignment2/README.md

 COP4520 Assignment 2

 Running:
+Download MinotaurLabyrinth.java and MinotaurVase.java.
 Open terminal and navigate to the folder where MinotaurLabyrinth.java and MinotaurVase.java are saved.

 To run MinotaurLabyrinth.java, Type in the terminal: javac MinotaurLabyrinth.java